tahamoufid/cpp/README.md

 # cpp
-A repo for my cpp code snippets
+This is a public repo where I share C++ code snippets that I write over time.
+Feel free to look around, use, or contribute!